scuttlerobot/SCUTTLE/software/README.md

-# S.C.U.T.T.L.E.
-Software
+# SCUTTLE Software
 This folder contains all scuttle software and software information.

 <br>

-# SHELL Processes Cheat Sheet:
+## SHELL Processes Cheat Sheet:
 **Remove your Tamulink WPA credentials from the device:**
 * Navigate to the connmanctl folder located at /var/lib/connman$
 * Find the configuration file with extension .config